 The VPA involves dissemination of technological products that provide clean drinking water and renewable energy for lighting.
 The water purification devices distributed under the proposed VPA replace traditional cookstoves thereby eliminating the use of fuelwood for boiling raw water in the baseline by households and thus reducing GHG emissions corresponding to the fuelwood saving by the project activity.
-The water purification devices will only be sold in the states of Kerala, Tamil Nadu, Odisha and Karnataka.
-The solar lighting systems replace kerosene-based lamps in households, which would have resulted in GHG emissions due to burning of fossil fuel i.e., kerosene.
+The solar lighting systems replace kerosene-based lamps in households, which would have resulted in GHG emissions due to burning of fossil fuel i.e. kerosene.